Sabotnik/static-site/_posts/2019-04-04-cheese-for-change.md

 [![](/uploads/click-here-to-buy-now1.jpg)](https://docs.google.com/forms/d/e/1FAIpQLSe3cDhKllBW3r9OYZ2-3ExqYl0WHTZFUQD_Irm3LwV7NsgAOQ/viewform?usp=sf_link){: target="_blank"}

 ***\*Fine print:**&nbsp;Pledges must be paid within 24 hours of auction closing.
-You will be provided payment information if you win!&nbsp;**Cheese will be delivered in the Des Moines metro area.
+You will be provided payment information if you win! \*\*Cheese will be delivered in the Des Moines metro area.
 Shipping fees will apply to winners outside the Des Moines Metro.*

 ### How will you help?
 Here's an idea of what Empower Tanzania can do with your donation!